 September’s score of the month is Escapades for Alto Saxophone and Orchestra by John Williams, taken from his score to Catch Me If You Can.
-We are joined by Don Williams, prolific percussionist, composer, orchestrator, and brother of John, as well as woodwind player Dan Higgins.
-Don, Dan, and moderator David Das lead us through sections of the jazzy, sultry, and at times, dizzying score, lending us their extensive knowledge.
-Don was a percussionist on this score recording, so we also hear some of his first hand experiences from the recording session.
+We are joined by woodwind player Dan Higgins as he and moderator David Das lead us through sections of the jazzy, sultry, and at times, dizzying score, lending us their extensive knowledge.

 DAN HIGGINS first distinguished himself as an outstanding saxophonist while attending University of North Texas.
 He played lead alto in the 1 o’clock lab band and can be heard on Lab 76 and Lab 77.
 He taught both saxophone and improvisation and was a member of the 1976 State Department tour to Russia.
 Dan has been a guest at the University of North Texas lecture series and played in the 1997 50th anniversary Alumni All-Star Reunion Band.